 What is Video Indexer? (preview)

-The Video Indexer v1 API is going to be deprecated on August 1, 2018.
-You should start using the Video Indexer v2 API.
+The Video Indexer V1 APIs are now deprecated, and will be removed on August 1st, 2018.
+You should start using the Video Indexer v2 APIs to avoid disruptions.

 To develop with Video Indexer v2 APIs, please refer to the instructions found here.

 Video Indexer is a cloud application built using Azure Media Analytics, Cognitive Services (such as the Face API, Microsoft Translator, the Computer Vision API, and Custom Speech Service), and Azure Search.
 It enables you to extract the following insights from your videos using artificial intelligence technologies:

 - Automatic language detection: Video Indexer can automatically detect the language of the video.
 Auto language detection currently supports English, Spanish, French, German, Italian, Chinese (Simplified), Japanese, Russian.
 Will fallback to English when the language can't be detected.